Martin Janecký - a glass art virtuoso

 Martin Janecký’s style is easily distinguishable.
 Even amidst a wealth of competition in the field of contemporary glass art, his work is appreciated by collectors across the globe.
 And more than 35,000 fans follow Janecký’s Instagram social media account.
 His ability to extract living details from amorphous blobs of molten glass continues to evolve, as does the time and attention dedicated to his craft.
 “When heated, glass naturally wants to form into a sphere, and all fine detail is lost,” notes Janecký.
 “You can spend your entire life exploring the possibilities.
 Every square centimetre of such glass holds great potential.”

 Sylva Petrová, an emeritus professor at University of Sunderland, England, and expert in contemporary glass art says: “Martin Janecký is far more than just an excellent glass craftsman.
 After years of being somewhat sceptical, he finally convinced me of his wider creative abilities...”
 Martin Janecký was born in the northern Bohemian city of Liberec.
 He began working with glass at his father’s family glassworks firm at the age of thirteen.
 After graduating from the Glass School Nový Bor, Janecký gained experience in places such as South Africa, Sweden, Holland and in the US.
 During his time in the latter country, the budding glass artist studied at the Pilchuck Glass School under American glass artists Richard Royal and William Morris.
-The Czech student excelled in his understanding of the techniques associated with shaping glass by hand, often referred to as “inside bubble sculpting”.
+The Czech student excelled in his understanding of the techniques associated with inside sculpting (sometimes referred to as "sculpting inside the bubble").
 Since graduating, Janecký has also gone on to serve as a teacher, imparting his skills to a younger generation of glass students.

 Martin Janecký in Prague’s Galerie Kuzebauch.
 The Exprese exhibition runs until May 28, 2018 (photo: Tomáš Princ)